worldstudio/worldstudio.github.io/_theme/access-to-arts-education.md

   education in New York City public schools remains woefully underfunded.</p><p>&nbsp;</p><p>&nbsp;</p>
 right_p_html: >-
-  <p>Worse yet, students attending schools in economically under-served
+  <p>&nbsp;</p><p>Worse yet, students attending schools in economically
-  communities have disproportionately poorer access to arts resources than those in more affluent areas.</p><p>&nbsp;</p><p>Youth who participate in arts programming do better across the board academically, with higher grades and test scores as well as increased high school graduation rates and college enrollment.
+  under-served communities have disproportionately poorer access to arts resources than those in more affluent areas.</p><p>&nbsp;</p><p>Youth who participate in arts programming do better across the board academically, with higher grades and test scores as well as increased high school graduation rates and college enrollment.
 They become more active and engaged citizens by voting, volunteering and engaging in school and local politics.</p>
 organization_name: Opening Act
 organization_name_short: Opening Act
 organization_url: 'http://openingact.org/'